 The annual Housing Futures conference is returning to Melbourne in 2019, with architects, designers and thinkers coming together to discuss the future of housing at the Convention and Exhibition Centre on 26 July.

 Each year Housing Futures boasts an international line-up of practitioners and academics at the top of their fields who speculate on the ways architects, designers, planners, developers and policymakers can create the cities of tomorrow.

-The speakers for the 2019 even will soon be announced.
 For further information, head here.